orgrim/pg_back/README.md

 WARNING: Azure support is not guaranted because there are no free solutions for testing on it

+The `--upload-prefix` option can be used to place the files in a remote directory, as most cloud storage treat prefix as directories.
+The filename and the prefix is separated by a / in the remote location.

 The `--purge-remote` option can be set to `yes` to apply the same purge policy on the remote location as the local directory.